 - Magnitude measures the energy released at the source of the earthquake.
-When the mode value of the magnitude increases by 1, the energy increases about 32 times. - Intensity measures the strength of shaking produced by an earthquake at a certain location.
-JMA divides the intensity into 10 grades (0, 1, 2, 3, 4, lower 5, upper 5, lower 6, upper 6, and 7). - You can find this information on TV, radio, and online.
+When the magnitude value increases by 1, the energy increases about 32 times. - Intensity measures the strength of shaking produced by an earthquake at a certain location.
+JMA divides the intensity into 10 grades (0, 1, 2, 3, 4, 5lower, 5upper, 6lower, 6upper, and 7). - You can find this information on TV, radio, and online.